BirdeeHub/make_minesweeper_tutorial/app/README.md

 The rest of the source files are just the other windows.

     1 more thing.
-Recommended reading order for beginners.
-Or anyone really, but theres a whole coding tutorial at the start of MineSweeper.java
+Recommended reading order.

+    For the beginner, start with HowToCodeJava.txt

-    Play the game a couple times.
+    Play the game a couple times and think about how stuff might be done.
 Then MineSweeper, then OpeningWindow,

     then MainGameWindow but dont worry about zoom listener for now unless you want a headache,